IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 So we need a parser that is resilient to errors.

 The big-boy-language-servers like [rust-analyser](https://github.com/rust-lang/rust-analyzer) use customized [resilient LL Parsers](https://matklad.github.io/2023/05/21/resilient-ll-parsing-tutorial.html).
-But since i wanted to get on the road quick I choose [tree-sitter](https://tree-sitter.github.io/tree-sitter/) (for now... ;)).
+But since I wanted to get on the road quick, I choose [tree-sitter](https://tree-sitter.github.io/tree-sitter/) (for now... ;)).
 Tree-sitter, at its core, is a parser generator.
 It generates error resilient parsers.
 Its most commonly used in editors like [neovim](https://neovim.io/) or emacs[^6] to highlight text.

 Parser generators take a grammar and generate a fully functioning parser.
 I found a [sparql-tree-sitter](https://github.com/GordianDziwis/tree-sitter-sparql) grammar by [GordianDziwis](https://github.com/GordianDziwis).
 It had a few minor issues and was a bit dusty.
-So i [forked](https://github.com/GordianDziwis) it and it and changed a few things to work better with Rust.
+So I [forked](https://github.com/GordianDziwis) it and it and changed a few things to work better with Rust.

 If you want to take a close look at the parser: